CommonGateway/CoreBundle/docs/features/Installation.md

 ```

 #### Gateway UI
-The common gateway also offers its own User Interface for admin.
+The Common Gateway also offers its own User Interface for admin.

 This user interface is installed with [this chart](https://raw.githubusercontent.com/ConductionNL/gateway-ui/development/helm/).